cooldudeseven7Dev/Python-Tkinter-OpenSource-OS/README.md

 - If you'd like to quit the os, Use the quitOS command OR close the console window (do not close turtle graphics or the tkinter window)

 ## How to use
--read the text above
+- read the text above
--Choose a version you'd like to use {Latest Suggested}
+- Choose a version you'd like to use {Latest Suggested}
--Install python or use somthing that can run python
+- Install python or use somthing that can run python
--Run main.py
+- Run main.py

 ### 😊 Thanks for using the project!
 We are always looking for colabarators